mridulparag1/manasias22/README.md

 <div align="center">

- <h4>⚡ Currently pursuing a Bachelor's degree in Computer Engineering and continuously exploring the world of Artificial Intelligence and Machine Learning.</h4>
+ <h4>⚡ A Graduate in Bachelor's of Engineering in Computer Engineering with Honors degree in Artificial Intelligence and Machine Learning.</h4>

  <h4>🌐 Engaged in projects involving AI, Machine Learning, Data Science, and Cloud technologies, aiming to build intelligent and impactful solutions.</h4>